Abdellah-Laassairi/blog/docs/about.md

 ## About This Blog

-This blog is built using MkDocs with the Material theme.
+This blog is built using MkDocs with the Terminal theme.
 Here, I share technical articles, tutorials, and my thoughts on various technology-related topics.